 Reports suggest that tips can elevate a dealer's income to approximately double the base pay, ranging from $30,000 to $60,000.

-It's crucial to ensure that tipping is culturally accepted and permitted in the region.
+Ensuring that tipping is culturally accepted and permitted in the region is crucial.
 In some locations, tipping may be prohibited, altering the traditional dynamics of dealer compensation.

 The Process of Becoming a Poker Dealer

-While there's no certification needed for dealing in home games, pursuing a career as a poker dealer in a licensed casino or cardroom follows a structured process.
+While no certification is needed to deal in home games, pursuing a career as a poker dealer in a licensed casino or cardroom follows a structured process.

 Submission of Résumé and Application